 Our response to the data breach

-This page describes how we responded to the data breach of a standalone third-party system.
+This page describes how we responded to the data breach of a standalone third-party system in January 2021.

-Our focus is now on addressing the recommendations outlined in the reports and continuing to support stakeholders affected by the breach.
+Our current focus is on addressing the reports' recommendations and continuing to support stakeholders affected by the breach.

-KPMG undertook an independent review of the Reserve Bank’s systems and processes.
+KPMG undertook an independent review of our systems and processes.

 Support for individuals impacted by the data breach

 Support is available to any individuals impacted by the data breach.
-The Bank has engaged a specialist national identity and cyber support service IDCARE, to provide advice and assistance to people affected by the breach.
+We have engaged a specialist national identity and cyber support service, IDCARE, to provide advice and assistance to people affected by the breach.

 We also continue to consult with the Office of the Privacy Commissioner in relation to our response.